Analysis of immune responses to ex vivo therapy of EBCompleted

 In addition to these studies of the specific immune response, we wished to immunologically characterize the engineered skin graft.
 Healthy human skin is an immunologically rich tissue that is populated by a plethora of immune cells.
 In contrast, the gene-therapeutically engineered skin tissue grafted in our study initially consisted of a thin layer of gene-therapeutically corrected keratinocytes.
 We found that We detected functional T cell populations CD4+ and CD8+ T cells that produced IFN-g and IL-17 in the graft within one month after grafting, consistent with an inflammatory response.
 However, these T cell populations decreased over time and we are currently studying the specific requirements for T cell maintenance and the maintenance of immune surveillance in human skin.

 - DEBRA strategic goal: molecular and cellular therapies for EB have the inherent risk of eliciting detrimental immune reactions.
 Our work contributes to the safety of these therapies.

-- Project goal: to investigate immune reactions of EB patients in response to EB therapy.
+- Project goal: to investigate the immune reactions of EB patients in response to EB therapy.